-Commodity market today, June 25, 2024: Cocoa drops sharply to the lowest level in 1 month Commodity market today, June 26, 2024: World raw material prices plummet |
+Commodity market today June 25, 2024: Cocoa drops sharply to lowest level in 1 month Commodity market today June 26, 2024: World raw material prices plummet |

 While the metal group increased in price, red dominated the price list of the remaining 3 commodity groups, causing the MXV-Index to decrease by 0.25% to 2,252 points.

-Platinum prices surge due to supply shortage
+Platinum prices rise sharply due to supply shortage

 Metal price list |

-Iron ore is sensitive to China’s economic stimulus.
-Expectations that China will continue to roll out more measures to revive the economy, especially to boost the crisis-hit property market, have pushed iron ore prices up sharply yesterday.
+Iron ore is sensitive to China's economic stimulus.
+Expectations that China will continue to roll out more measures to revive the economy, especially to boost the crisis-hit real estate market, have pushed iron ore prices up sharply yesterday.
 Beijing on Wednesday lowered the minimum down payment for first-time homebuyers to no less than 20%, according to a local government statement.

 Cotton prices increased slightly